TUW-GEO/Equi7Grid/README.md

 ## News

+**2025 October:**

+We’re currently preparing a version 2 of the Equi7Grid and its software.
+For this, we collect user needs and requests, and develop an modular approch for more flexible options for pixel samplings and grid tilings.

+Contributions—whether comments, recommendations, or code—are welcome, and are collected here in the [**Discussion Section**](https://github.com/TUW-GEO/Equi7Grid/discussions) section

 **2024 May:**

 For the seven continental Equi7 coordinate systems, the newly available **EPSG codes**  `EPSG:27701` - `EPSG:27707` are available via